winton/json_schema_spec/README.md

 ##JsonSchemaSpec

-Create and validate test parameters generated from JSON schemas.
+Webmock requests and responses from JSON schemas.

 ###Goals